bryantbuilt/loop/README.md

-# loop
+# Loop

-Currently Not Hosted
+# Hosting - Currently Not Hosted

+# Description

+    Loop is a CRM designed for small subscription businesses.
+It helps companies manage contacts, subscriptions, and selling motions for their accounts.

-Technology Used
+# Technology Used
     Flask
     Peewee
     Sqlite